jeremyjmaloney/groc-list/README.md

 # TECHNOLOGIES USED

-- MongoDB, Express.js, React.js, React Router, Node.js, and axios.
+- MongoDB, Express.js, React.js, React Router, Node.js, axios, JSX, and CSS for styling.
 - Deployed on: Heroku.

 # WHAT DO I DO WITH IT?